Facets of Random Symmetric Edge Polytopes, Degree Sequences, and Clustering: Introduction

-This value is a measure of graph transitivity introduced by Watts and Strogatz~\cite{wattsstrogatz1998} in the context of network science.
-In this work, we present experimental evidence that for a fixed degree sequence, connected graphs with higher average local clustering tend to produce symmetric edge polytopes with a larger number of facets than those with lower clustering.
+Given the rapid rate at which the number of connected graphs on $n$ vertices grows, and the computational expense of computing the facets of a polytope given its vertices~\cite{convexhullcomputations}, it is not productive to attempt to compute facet data for all connected graphs on $n$ vertices in general.
+However, in this paper we extend our observations for the $n=8$ data by considering experimental evidence for various families of graphs with a fixed graph invariant.
+These experiments involve generating ensembles of graphs via well-known Markov Chain Monte Carlo techniques.
+Specifically, we present experimental evidence that for connected graphs with a fixed degree sequence, higher average local clustering tends to produce symmetric edge polytopes with a larger number of facets than those with lower clustering.
 All computations in this work were done with SageMath~\cite{sage} (for graph generation/sampling and clustering metrics) and Normaliz~\cite{normaliz,pyramiddecomp} (for facet computations).
-Because it is computationally difficult to compute the number of facets for a polytope~\cite{convexhullcomputations}, we limit our empirical studies to ensembles of graphs with less than \(20\) vertices; this corresponds to polytopes of dimension at most \(19\).
+Because it is computationally expensive to compute the number of facets for a polytope, we limit our empirical studies to ensembles of graphs with less than \(20\) vertices; this corresponds to polytopes of dimension at most \(19\).

 This paper is structured as follows.
 In Section~\ref{sec:ERmodel}, we investigate the number of facets for random graphs using the Erd\H{o}s-Renyi model.
 We provide empirical data and we prove asymptotic results regarding the existence of certain facets for random graphs.
-In Section~\ref{sec:MCMC}, we discuss our use of Markov Chain Monte Carlo sampling techniques to randomly generate ensembles of graphs with either a fixed number of edges or a fixed degree sequence and present the results of several empirical studies of Watts-Strogatz clustering and facet numbers.
-Finally, in Section~\ref{sec:discussion}, we provide a case study with a theoretical result regarding facet-maximizing graphs with a fixed degree sequence, and we conclude with a general discussion of our results and data.
+In Section~\ref{sec:MCMC}, we use Markov Chain Monte Carlo sampling techniques to generate random ensembles of graphs with either a fixed number of edges or a fixed degree sequence, and consider the relationship between average local clustering and facet numbers.
+Finally, in Section~\ref{sec:discussion}, we provide a toy example of a theoretical study regarding facet-maximizing graphs with a fixed degree sequence, and we conclude with a general discussion of our results and data.